MailCore/mailcore2/build-android/README.md

   - `./build.sh`

 ## Compile libmailcore
-- Download https://github.com/MailCore/mailcore2 (commit fad23d736ed5a63cf8321469d3a98a583f55df97 works definitely with this instruction): Make sure in this mailcore2 path are not spaces, this causes random compile errors
+- Clone https://github.com/MailCore/mailcore2 (commit fad23d736ed5a63cf8321469d3a98a583f55df97 works definitely with this instruction): Make sure in this mailcore2 path are not spaces, this causes random compile errors.
+Folder should be named `libmailcore2-master` after cloning and should be next to the `libetpan-master` folder.
+- Insert in src/core/sercurity/MCCeritificateUtils.cpp before line `status = X509_verify_cert(storectx);` the following statement to ensure LetsEncrypt compatibiltiy: `X509_STORE_CTX_set_flags(storectx, X509_V_FLAG_TRUSTED_FIRST);`, see https://www.openssl.org/blog/blog/2021/09/13/LetsEncryptRootCertExpire/ and https://community.letsencrypt.org/t/openssl-client-compatibility-changes-for-let-s-encrypt-certificates/143816
 - `cd build-android`
 - build.sh: Change libetpan version to 7
 - build.sh: Change `-source 1.6 -target 1.6` to `-source 1.8 -target 1.8`
 - `mkdir third-party`
 - Copy libetpan-android-7.zip (from step "Compile libetpan") to third-party folder and extract it
+- `mkdir include/MailCore`
+- `cd ../src`
+- ``cp `find . -name '*.h'` ../build-android/include/MailCore/``
+- `cd ../../libetpan-master/build-android`
+- ``cp `find . -name '*.h'` ../../mailcore2-master/build-android/include/MailCore``
+- `cd ../../mailcore2-master/build-android`
 - `./build.sh`
+- Make sure that the above command does not contain any `error:` output

 ## Shrink mailcore (by removing unnecessary files to reduce 50% of file size)
 - cd to the directory where `mailcore2-android-4.aar` is located